Artheanos/LN-Payments/docs/readme.md

 Makefile can generate PDF and HTML files.
 They will appear in _target_ directory.
 Simply type *make pdf*, *make html*.
 By default it will generate both formats.
 There is also clean task to delete _target_ directory.

+### Thesis book

+You can build a book with command *make book*.
+Some parts of the book are linked at compile time, that is why you don't see them in src files (like title page and disclaimer).